Anica-blip/3C-Goal-Tracker/SETUP.md

-# 3C Goal Tracker — Setup Guide
+# Dash Notes — Setup Guide

 Everything you need to get this running.
 No coding experience required.